Jeu de paume

 Jeu de paume in the 17th century.

-Jeu de paume (/ˌʒəː də ˈpəʊm/, /fr/; originally spelled jeu de paulme; lit. 'palm game'), nowadays known as real tennis, (US) court tennis or (in France) courte paume, is a ball-and-court game that originated in France.
-It was an indoor precursor of tennis played without racquets, and so "game of the hand", though these were eventually introduced.
+Jeu de paume (/ˌʒəː də ˈpəʊm/, /fr/; originally spelled jeu de paulme; lit. 'palm game') was a ball-and-court game that originated in France and was the precursor of real tennis (called court tennis in the US or courte paume in France) and ultimately of the modern game of tennis.
+Jeu de paume was played without racquets, and so was a "game of the hand", though these were eventually introduced.
 It is a former Olympic sport, and has the oldest ongoing annual world championship in sport, first established over 250 years ago.
 The term also refers to the court on which the game is played and its building, which in the 17th century was sometimes converted into a theatre.

 History

 Late 18th-century illustration of jeu de paume paddle-bats or battoirs, and (in various stages of construction) strung racquets.

 In the earliest versions of the game, the players hit the ball with their hands, as in palla, volleyball, Fives, or certain varieties of pelota.
-Jeu de paume, or jeu de paulme as it was formerly spelled, literally means "palm game".
+Jeu de paume, or jeu de paulme, as it was formerly spelled, literally means "palm game".
 In time, gloves replaced bare hands.
 Even when paddle-like bats, and finally racquets, became standard equipment for the game by the late 17th century, the name did not change.
 It became known as "tennis" in English (see History of tennis), and later "real tennis" after the derived game of lawn tennis became the more widely known sport.

 The term is used in France today to denote the game of tennis on a court in which the ancient or modern game might be played.
 The indoor version is sometimes called jeu de courte paume or just courte paume ("short palm") to distinguish it from the outdoor version, longue paume ("long palm"), played on a field of variable length.